 Caused by candida yeast, thrush is most common in older adults or babies.
 But a weakened immune system, antibiotics, diabetes, or certain medications -- such as inhaled corticosteroids -- can give candida a chance to grow wild.
 Wiping away the patches will cause soreness.
 See a doctor for a firm diagnosis.

 Black Hairy Tongue

 No one knows what causes these small, painful blisters inside your mouth.
 Triggers include hypersensitivity, infection, hormones, stress, and not getting enough of some vitamins.
-Also called aphthous ulcers, canker sores can show up on your tongue, cheek, even your gums.
+Also called aphthous ulcers, canker sores can show up on the tongue, cheek, even your gums.
 They usually last a week or two.
-Persistent, severe canker sores can be treated with numbing creams, prescription medicines, or dental lasers.
+Persistent, severe canker sores can be treated with numbing creams, prescription drugs, or dental lasers.

 Leukoplakia is a reaction to an irritant, like rough teeth, badly fitting dentures, smoking, and smokeless tobacco.
 It can show up as white patches or plaques in the mouth, is usually painless, and can't be scraped off.
 Leukoplakia can also be a precancerous condition.
 Persistent patches or other changes in your mouth need a dentist's evaluation.

 A rare rash that shows up as lacy, white patches or red shiny bumps on the inside of the cheeks or tongue could be lichen planus.
 No one knows what causes it.
 Generally, mild lichen planus doesn't need any treatment.
 If it causes pain or ulcers, it can be treated with oral and topical medication.
 Oral lichen planus can be chronic and may increase the risk for oral cancer.
 Lichen planus can also affect skin, scalp, nails, and genitals.